-The Leadership Team of the Foundation is led by the Co-Chief Executive Officers who report to the Board via the Executive Vice-Chair.
-The Leadership Team is responsible for the operations and administration of ICO Worldwide.
+The Leadership Team of the Foundation is led by the Co-Chief Executive Officers who report to the Board of Trustees via the Chair.
+The Leadership Team is responsible for the operations and administration of ICO worldwide.

 Dawn Robson CHRP